NewGaea/kasuto_hylian/lexicon/lexicon-words-raw.md

 + **fosagirte** _noun._ 1. jack o' lantern, pumpkinhead 2. effigy 1. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **fose** _noun._ 1. fear, angst, existential dread 1. \[_cb._ [Austin](contributors/austin-springer.md)]
 + **fure** \[**ˈfu**.ɾe\] _noun_.
 1. bush, shrub 1. \[_cb._ [QBri](contributors/qbri.md)]

-## G

 + **gante** (gahn' tay) _noun._ 1. g; the name of the thirteenth letter in the Classical Hylian _aktaite_
 + **garnoe** 1. root (especially root vegetables) 2. carrot
 + **garsite** _noun_.
 1. axe.
 1. from Spanish Garcia, based on an axe-wielder in Fire Emblem
 + **gëlde** _noun._ 1. sand
-+ **gëldörme** _noun._ 1. antlion, geldorm, geldarm; a larval monstrous insect which nests in the sand, waiting to lash out at any passers by, _gëldörmën_ which metamorphose into their adult form acquire elemental traits and are often called _karimoske_ "lightning-fly", _kaistimoske_ "ice-fly", or _faeuirmoske_ "fire-fly" (based on the traits they possess) or by the common term _daimoske_ "darner, dragonfly, damselfly" though the latter is primarily used as a general term, and more often for non-monstrous insects.
 + **gëranike** _noun._ 1. desert coffee, highlands coffee.
 1. coffee beans which grow in the western deserts and highlands of Hyrule, known for their bitterness and strong aroma.
 + **gërudoa** (geh roo' daw) _adjective_ 1.
 Gerudo, Gerudan, of or made by the Gerudo people \[this form is preferred by the Gerudo themselves\]
 + **gërudoe** (geh'' roo doh' ay) _noun._ 1.
 Gerudo, a member of the Gerudo tribe 2. the Gerudo language and script 3. the Gerudo region \[this form is preferred by the Gerudo themselves\]